sean-kintone/3D-Kintone-Gallery/docs/workshop-steps.md

 ![images/check-params.png](images/check-params.png)

 Here our IDE shows us the "constructor", which shows the parameters that can be used to create an object.
-It looks like our cube can take width, height, length, widthSegments, heightSegments, and lengthSegments, and they are all optional, which is denoted with a question mark.
+Our cube can take width, height, length, widthSegments, heightSegments, & lengthSegments.
+They are all optional and are denoted with a question mark.

 Great, let's pass in our dimensions: